DucManhPhan/DucManhPhan.github.io/_posts/2018-12-22-problem-conversion-array-js-to-vector-C++.md

 When using the v8 library or NAN for C++ addon modules, you want to convert the array in Node.js to the std::vector in C++.

 # 1. Problem
-You will have some wrong result in std::vector when using the push_back() function.
+You will have wrong result in std::vector when using the push_back() function.

 For example:

 In Javascript, arr = [1, 2, 3, 4, 5]

 But the below v8, or NAN, you will have: std::vector<int> vect = {0, 0, 0, 0, 0, 1, 2, 3, 4, 5}

 I think that the problem can be caused by the asynchronous of Javascript.